 Teaching

 Lise especially enjoys teaching pop-up bookmaking techniques to young people.
 Designing pop-ups is a cross-curricular activity: visual imagery, design technology, story-telling and writing skills are all integrated parts of the finished work.
 Pop-ups can be tied into many classroom activities.
-(See “Popping Up with Madame Pop-up” below)

 Some samples of student works